adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -r, --relative
 --------------
-Whenever to use relative style.
+Whether to use relative style.

 .. code-block:: text